YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 On A:

 * Shut down the Source Server with an appropriate timeout.
 The timeout should be long enough to replicate pending transactions to the replicating instance but not too long to cause clients to conclude that the application is not available.
-The YottaDB/GT.M default Source Server wait period is up to 120 seconds.
+The YottaDB default Source Server wait period is up to 120 seconds.
 In most cases, the default wait period is sufficient.

 On B: